Multiplication theorem: Periodic zeta function

 The periodic zeta function occurs in the reflection formula for the Hurwitz zeta function, which is why the relation that it obeys, and the Hurwitz zeta relation, differ by the interchange of s → 1−s.
+Note that the name "periodic" is entirely misleading: although the definition is written so as to appear to be periodic, the actual analytic structure is quite complicated, possessing multiple branch cuts and a complicated monodromy.

 The Bernoulli polynomials may be obtained as a limiting case of the periodic zeta function, taking s to be an integer, and thus the multiplication theorem there can be derived from the above.
 Similarly, substituting q = log z leads to the multiplication theorem for the polylogarithm.